This page contains information about asbestos removal, disposal and what to do if you think that your home may contain asbestos.

 For a collection service or to dispose of large amounts of asbestos, you will need to contact a licensed private company.
 The Asbestos Removal Contractors Association [external link] or the Health and Safety Executive's asbestos licence holders list [external link] both contain information of licensed contractors.
 It is your responsibility to check that the contractor you choose has the relevant licences.
 A 'special waste consignment note' provided by the Environment Agency [external link] must accompany each load of special waste.
 The contractor must provide you with a copy of this.

 Do not panic if you think you have asbestos in your home - it is usually only a problem if it is disturbed.
-Do not drill, saw or disturb materials that contain asbestos and do seek advice if you think you have got a problem with asbestos in your home.
+Do not drill, saw or disturb materials that contain asbestos and seek further advice regarding removal and disposal.

 There are several different types of Buildings Regulations application that can be made, however they are not all suitable for every situation.
 There are three ways in which applications can be made to the Council.